We are here for you. Please visit our Important Updates page for the latest information on payment options and resources.

-We may disclose your personal information to a service provider or third party for a business or commercial purpose.
+We may disclose your personal information to a service provider or third party.
 When we disclose personal information to a service provider, we enter a contract that describes the purpose and requires the service provider to both keep that personal information confidential and not use it for any purpose except performing the contract or as otherwise permitted under the CCPA.
 Examples of who we share with include:

 We do not sell your personal information.
 We do not sell the Personal Information of minors under 16 years of age without affirmative authorization.

-You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months (“Request to Know”).
+You have the right to request that we disclose certain information to you about our collection, use, and disclosure of your personal information over the past 12 months (“Request to Know”).
 Once we receive and verify your Request to Know, we will disclose to you either:

-We may deny your Request to Know if we are unable to verify your identity or have reason to believe that the request is fraudulent, or the information requested is subject to an exemption including but not limited to the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA).
+We may deny your Request to Know if we are unable to verify your identity, have reason to believe that the request is fraudulent, or the information requested is subject to an exemption including but not limited to the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA).

-You have the right to request that we delete your personal information, subject to certain exceptions (“Request to Delete”).
+You have the right to request that we delete your personal information (“Request to Delete”).
 Once we receive and verify your Request to Delete, we will delete (and direct our service providers and third parties to delete) your personal information from our records, unless an exemption or exception applies.